My Chart Frequently Asked Questions (FAQs)

 Why is UW Health switching to paperless billing?

-UW Health is committed to safeguarding your privacy and information.
-Paperless billing is a secure way for you to view and pay your bills online.
-You don’t have to worry about the possibility of mail fraud and identity theft from sending checks or credit card information in the mail.
+UW Health is committed to safeguarding our patients’ privacy and information.
+Paperless billing is a secure way for patients to view and pay their bills online.
+Patients don’t have to worry about the possibility of mail fraud and identity theft from sending checks or credit card information in the mail.

 Other paperless billing benefits: